Randwick Public School

 Support Staff

-• Counsellor: Ms Ruth Reid is our school counsellor and is available for student support and assessment two days each week.
+• Counsellor: Ms Tina Harris and Ms Susannah Hayden are our school psychologists and are available for student support and assessment.
 Referrals can be made by parents, teachers or students by appointment through the school office.

-• Youth Worker: We have a Youth Worker two days per week who is available for one-on-one student support or small group support.
+• Wellbeing Officer: Ms Lizzie Doye is our Wellbeing Officer who is available for one-on-one student support or small group support two days each week.
 Main focus areas include anxiety, social skills and self-esteem.
-Referrals can be made by parents or teachers by appointment through the Learning Support Coordinator, Miss Talia Morgan.
+Referrals can be made by parents or teachers by appointment through the Learning Support team and Learning Support, Assistant Principal, Mrs Anneliese Dennis.

 • SLSOs: School Learning Support Officers work under the direction and supervision of the classroom teacher.
 They provide assistance to students with disabilities and additional learning and support needs.
 They can provide assistance with school routines, class activities and support of students.